talhajjaj/read01.md/read class3.md

 const ourArray = [...newArray,...oldArray]

-this example is for using the spread operator to combine two arrays.
+- this example is for using the spread operator to combine two arrays.

+const fruits = ['🍏','🍊','🍌','🍉','🍍']

+const moreFruits = [...fruits];

+fruits[0] = '🍑'

+- this example it shows of using the spread operator to add a new item to an array.

+const hello = {hello: "😋😛😜🤪😝"}

+const world = {world: "🙂🙃😉😊😇🥰😍🤩!"}

+const helloWorld = {...hello,...world}
+console.log(helloWorld)
+- example of using the spread operator to add a new item to an array.